Stadiums are one-of-a-kind exclusives and are allocated on a first come, first served basis

 Stadium Owners earn $50.00 on each fully paid Baseball Card from all of the personally-sponsored Distributors of any Distributor assigned to that Stadium.
 Earnings for the Stadium are paid monthly on “Check #9”.

-Example: Alan is attached to the Las Pinas Stadium.
-Therefore, each Baseball Card generated anywhere in the world by anyone personally sponsored by Alan pays $50.00 per Minor League sale to the Las Pinas Stadium.
+Example: Baron is attached to the Las Pinas Stadium.
+Therefore, each Baseball Card generated anywhere in the world by anyone personally sponsored by Baron pays $50.00 per Minor League sale to the Las Pinas Stadium.

-So let’s say Alan personally sponsors 10 people and they each complete 6 Boards (fully paid Baseball Cards) in a year.
-The Las Pinas Stadium would receive; 10 people x 6 completed Boards x $50 each = $3,000 per year, all because they have Alan attached to their Stadium.
-In addition, in Alan’s personally sponsored group there is also 1 Major League Sale every month; $250 x 12 = $3,000.
+So let’s say Baron personally sponsors 10 people and they each complete 6 Boards (fully paid Baseball Cards) in a year.
+The Las Pinas Stadium would receive; 10 people x 6 completed Boards x $50 each = $3,000 per year, all because they have Baron attached to their Stadium.
+In addition, in Baron’s personally sponsored group there is also 1 Major League Sale every month; $250 x 12 = $3,000.
 This is a total of $6,000.

 Note that you, the Stadium Owner, are responsible for all expenses.